muldercw/vercel_template/README.md

 ```

 Behind the scenes the script reads `VERCEL_TOKEN` from `.env.deploy` and runs `vercel deploy --token <token>`.
 For additional CLI flags (e.g., `--env`, `--build-env`), update the deployment script or invoke the CLI directly.

+### Automated Deployment (GitHub Actions)

+The included workflow automatically deploys on every push to `main` or `master`.
+No local setup required—just:

+1. Add `VERCEL_TOKEN` to GitHub Secrets (see Deployment Setup above)
+2. Push your code
+3. Monitor deployments in the "Actions" tab

 ## Customization Tips